Pain Management Tools, why stress reduction and relaxation techniques are so important.

 Pain Management With Relaxation Techniques

-Muscle relaxation techniques are highly effective at reducing muscle tension and inflammation.
+Muscle relaxation techniques are highly effective at reducing muscle tension and inflammation and can reduce symptoms of Fibromyalgia.
 These are some of the most important basics I used to teach students in my certificated relaxation therapy training.
 Relaxation Techniques are very effective at helping reduce the chronic pain and chronic stress cycle.
 They are also extremely helpful in the treatment of chronic anxiety and as a support aid for depression.

 Muscle relaxation techniques are best used when resting or going to sleep, especially at first.
 They should be practiced at least daily for at least a minimum of 30 days but my recommendation would be more like 60 days.
 But if you have chronic long-term pain or a specific long-term health condition you should make muscle relaxation techniques part of your daily routine.
 You should aim to do a muscle relaxation technique during the day and at night if possible.